Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Results

 \subsection{Ablation Studies}

-We conducted two ablation studies to understand better and optimize our KATANA and TTA classifiers.
+We conducted two ablation studies to understand better and optimize our ARF and TTA classifiers.

-\textbf{KATANA classifier ablation.} For optimizing the performance of our KATANA classifier, we tested the effect of three parameters governing its accuracy: \begin{enumerate} \item Features: The inputs to the random forest classifier.
-We used three candidates: The DNN's logits, the DNN's probabilities (softmax over logits), and the embedding vectors in the DNN penultimate layer. \item Gaussian noise power.
-We experimented with three different noise filters with max standard deviation (Eq.~\ref{eq:uniform_sigma}) of $0$, $0.005$, and $0.0125$.
-The $0$ value is equivalent to no noise. \item Strength of transforms.
-We experimented with two sets of transforms for the transforms portrayed in Figure~\ref{fig:transformations}: \textit{soft} vs \textit{hard}.
+\textbf{ARF classifier ablation.} We tested three parameters governing the ARF accuracy: \begin{enumerate}[leftmargin=*] \item \emph{Features:} The inputs to the random forest classifier.
+We used three candidates: The DNN's logits, the DNN's probabilities (softmax over logits), and the embedding vectors in the DNN penultimate layer. \item \emph{Gaussian noise power:} We checked three different noise filters with max standard deviation ($\sigma_{max}$) of $0$, $0.005$, and $0.0125$.
+The $0$ value is equivalent to no noise. \item \emph{Strength of transforms:} We tested two sets of transforms from the transforms in \cref{fig:transformations}: \textit{soft} vs \textit{hard}.
 The \textit{soft} transforms span over shorter parameter intervals.
 For example, the \textit{hard} brightness transform randomizes a brightness factor in the interval $\textit{U}(0.6, 1.4)$ whereas the \textit{soft} transform randomizes it in $\textit{U}(0.8, 1.2)$.
-The full interval sets of the soft and hard transforms are listed in the supp. mat. \end{enumerate}
+The full interval sets of the soft and hard transforms are listed in the Appendix. \end{enumerate}

-Table~\ref{table:ablation_params} shows the normal and adversarial accuracies ($\mathbb{A}_{norm}$ and $\mathbb{A}_{adv}$) on CIFAR-10, trained by Resnet-34, and attacked by CW$_{L_2}$ and evaluated using KATANA with $N=1000$.
+Table~\ref{table:ablation_params} shows the normal and adversarial accuracies ($\mathbb{A}_{norm}$ and $\mathbb{A}_{adv}$) on CIFAR-10, trained by Resnet-34, attacked by CW$_{L_2}$ and evaluated using ARF with $N=1000$.
 The highest adversarial accuracy was obtained for logits vectors, \textit{hard} transforms, and $\sigma_{max}=0.005$.
 Thus these were the parameters we used in this work.
 It is interesting to point out that the best normal accuracy was obtained for \textit{soft} transforms with $\sigma_{max}=0$ (for all features).
 This observation conforms with the high normal accuracy presented in Table~\ref{table:robustness_scores_resnet34}, as the plain DNN does not apply any transform.